zipvilization/Zipvilization/world/time/index.md

 The foundational relationships are deterministic.

-The civilization that eventually uses that history is not.
+What civilization eventually does with them remains open.

 ---